aaron-jx-li/rlhf-trustworthiness/README.md

 ├── stereotype_eval/
 ├── machine_ethics/
 ├── privacy/
-├── ood/
 ├── machine_ethics/
-└── fairness/
 ```

 (⚠️WARNING: This paper contains model outputs that may be considered offensive.)

-In general, python scripts end with `_exp.py` are used for language model inference, `_analysis.py` are used for calculating the specific benchmark values.
+In general, python scripts end with `_exp.py` are used for language model inference, and `_analysis.py` are used for calculating the numerical benchmark values.
+Other area-specific analysis will be explained in the corresponding subdirectory.

 ## [Important] Candidate models
 In this project, we mainly focus on the open source Pythia suite, and here are the links to the specific models hosted on **Huggingface**